ist-dsi/wp-jquery-ui-slider-captcha/readme.txt

 1. The default slider on the WordPress Twenty Fourteen theme.

 == Changelog ==

+= 0.5.2 =
+* Added `containerClass` setting to allow a custom class name to the container
+* Fixed bug with Entypo on Windows deviced

 = 0.5.1 =
 * jQuery Slider Captcha version updated with bugfix in HTML5 form validations